 - If, during operation, a malfunction occurs in one of the two coverslip lines, the user will receive information messages from the instrument, which will provide the user with instructions for the potentially necessary removal of a rack from the elevator.
-Compliance with the information messages is mandatory. - Always read the messages on the display first, then perform the task(s) described and then confirm the messages (if applicable) to continue with the rescue process. - Risk of injury!
+Paying attention to the displayed messages is mandatory. - Always read the messages on the display first, then perform the task(s) described and then confirm the messages (if applicable) to continue with the rescue process. - Risk of injury!
 Always wear personal protective clothing (lab coat, cut-resistant gloves and safety goggles)! - Specimens may become dried out during the interruption. - 1.
-Read and confirm the messages, then open the hood. - 2.
-Observe the following message.
+Read and confirm the messages, then open the hood. - Observe the following message.
 Before confirming, execute the tasks stated in the message.
-Take the needle of the respective coverslip line from its holder laterally ( $\rightarrow$ Fig. 112-1) and insert it into the parking location ( $\rightarrow$ Fig. 112-2).
+Take the needle of the respective coverslip line from its holder laterally (→ Fig. 113-1) and insert it into the parking location (→ Fig. 113-2).

-- 3. Check the respective coverslip line for possible locks and remove it carefully ( $\rightarrow$ Fig. 113-1). - 4.
-If in the way, move the Pick&Place module to the waste tray ( $\rightarrow$ Fig. 113-2). - 5.
+- 3. Check the respective coverslip line for possible blockage and remove it carefully $(\to Fig. 114-1).$ - 4.
+If in the way, move the Pick&Place module to the waste tray (\rightarrow Fig. 114-2). - 5.
 Confirm the message by clicking Ok.